mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/introduction/index.md

 Static sites can have as few or as many unique pages as you want.
 Just as frameworks empower you to quickly write client-side JavaScript applications, static site generators allow you a way to quickly create HTML files you would otherwise have written individually.
 Like frameworks, static site generators allow developers to write components that define common pieces of your web pages, and to compose those components together to create a final page.
 In the context of static site generators, these components are called **templates**.
 Web pages built by static site generators can even be home to framework applications: if you want one specific page of your statically-generated website to boot up a React application when your user visits it for example, you can do that.

-Static site generators have been around for quite a long time, but they have seen a bit of a revival in the recent history of the web.
+Static site generators have been around for quite a long time, and they have seen a bit of a revival in the recent history of the web.
 A handful of powerful options are now available, such as [Hugo](https://gohugo.io/), [Jekyll](https://jekyllrb.com/), [Eleventy](https://www.11ty.dev/), and [Gatsby](https://www.gatsbyjs.org/).

 If you'd like to learn more about static site generators on the whole, check out Tatiana Mac's [Beginner's guide to Eleventy](https://tatianamac.com/posts/beginner-eleventy-tutorial-parti/).
 In the first article of the series, she explains what a static site generator is, and how it relates to other means of publishing web content.